 In June 2000, the Company adopted the Employee Stock Purchase Plan (the "ESPP").
-The ESPP provides for the granting of rights to purchase common stock to regular full and part-time employees or officers of the Company and its subsidiaries.
+The ESPP provides for the granting of rights to purchase Common Stock to regular full and part-time employees or officers of the Company and its subsidiaries.
 In June 2017, the Board unanimously approved an amendment and restatement to the ESPP which was approved by the stockholders at the Company's annual meeting of stockholders on August 31, 2017.
-Prior to the current amendment, 7,000 shares of the Company's common stock had been reserved for issuance.
-As amended, the ESPP continued by its terms and the number of shares of the Company's common stock available increased by 50,000 shares which reserved for issuance a total of 57,000 shares of common stock.
-Under the ESPP, shares of the Company's common stock are issued upon exercise of the purchase rights.
-The ESPP will continue by its terms through June 30, 2020, unless terminated sooner.
+Prior to the amendment, 7,000 shares of the Company's Common Stock had been reserved for issuance.
+As amended, the ESPP continued by its terms and the number of shares of the Company's Common Stock available increased by 50,000 shares which reserved for issuance a total of 57,000 shares of common stock.
+Under the ESPP, shares of the Company's Common Stock are issued upon exercise of the purchase rights.
+The ESPP terminated as of September 30, 2020.
 The maximum amount that an employee can contribute during a purchase right period is \$25,000 or 15% of the employee's regular compensation.
 Under the ESPP, the exercise price of a purchase right is 95% of the fair market value of such shares on the last day of the purchase right period.
 The fair market value of the stock is its closing price as reported on the Nasdaq Capital Market on the day in question.